theAbdikhaliq/portfolio-coursera/README.md

 The application has the following dependencies:

+- react
+- formik
-- React
+- yup
 - react-dom
 - react-scripts
+- emotion
-- testing-library/jest-dom
+- fortawesome
-- testing-library/react
+- framer-motion
-- testing-library/user-event
+- testing-library

 These dependencies are specified in the `package.json` file and will be installed automatically when you run the `npm install` command.